Setting Up Multiple FTDI Devices

 Tools

-1. udevadm - udev management tool (Dynamic device management)
+1. udevadm — udev management tool (dynamic device metadata)

 Finding Your Device

-In my situation I’ve got the two dongles both showing up as serial ports:
+In my case, both dongles show up as serial ports:

 /dev/ttyUSB0 /dev/ttyUSB1